alarm-redist/fifty-states/analyses/NV_cd_2010/doc_NV_cd_2010.md

 ## Simulation Notes

-We sample 5,000 districting plans for Nevada across 2 independent runs of the sequential Markov Chain algorithm.
+We sample 5,000 districting plans for Nevada across 2 independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.